prabhakar9/takehome-assignment-interview-1/README.md

-# 20 news group classification using distil-bert
+# 1. 20 newsgroup classification using distil-bert

 ## Objective
 The objective is to build classification models on 20 news group dataset.